This post is a travelguide about the best things to to do in Tiraspol and why you should travel to Transnistria.

 Lenin Street hostel

 We stayed in the Lenin Street hostel.
 A great hostel in a Soviet flat in the centre of Tiraspol.
 The owner does not live there so you need to agree a time of arrival with him.
-He is very friendly thoug and very punctual.
+He is friendly and very punctual.

 The same owner runs the Red Star hostel and camping at the outskirts of Tiraspol near the river.

-How to get to Tiraspol
+How to travel to Transnistria

 The best way to visit Tiraspol is from either Chisinau in Moldavia or Odessa in Ukraine.
 From both cities there are frequent minivans to Tiraspol.